Crypto International AG →

 Among the released documents are hundreds of letters between

 but some of them contain explicit NSA material.
-In records that were
+Much of this

 In a memorandum of 5 February 1954, the NSA expresses its concerns

 about newly announced Hagelin cipher machines, such as the